chavacava/dbc4go/README.md

 This project uses contracts itself!
 Check the source code and the `Makefile` to see how.

+# Current State

+This project is in a pre-ALPHA state.
+Syntax of contracts will evolve in future versions.

 ## Available directives to write contracts

 ### `@requires`